err0r500/Clean-Architecture-in-Golang/README.md

 ***So... ?***

 What do you know ?
 The USE_CASE() !
-Let's take the second one, it's more complicated ! (in fact I even overcomplicated it just to show how this architecture is flexible) :)
+Let's take the second one, it's more complicated ! (in fact I even over-complicated it just to show how this architecture is flexible) :)

 OK, you've got a name & password (the params of the USE_CASE(), we'll see later how you get them) and you would like to delete the user account if the passwords matches.
 We'll declare the set of methods we'll need at the moment we encounter them and group them in interfaces

 - If the accound has to be deleted, it means it relies somewhere.
 Where ?
 You don't care ! ... but whatever this place is, you'll have to interact with it.
   - Say, we need **get()**, let's put it in something (an interface) called ***UserReadWriterLive***.
 - ...
 But wait !
-There's some chance that in the outter world, the data don't look quite the same as ours :
+There's some chance that in the outer world, the data don't look quite the same as ours :
   - Just to be sure, we'll ask for a **ToUseCaseUser()** method.
 We won't call it, ever, but it's mandatory for anything wanting to talk with us !
 - Let's move on !
 We now need to check if passwords match.
 For the sake of the example, we won't check that directly in the use case.
 It may not be related to Users only :
   - Let's ask for an **isTheSameAs()** method and put it somewhere else : ***PasswordChecker***